-Critical Incident Stress Management is a type of crisis intervention designed to provide support for those who have experienced traumatic events.
+Critical Incident Stress Management (CISM) is a comprehensive crisis intervention system for people who have experienced a traumatic event.
 It is composed of multiple components that attempt to address each phase of a crisis situation.
-Traditionally offered only to first responders, CISM interventions can be implemented with non-traditional first responders, individuals, families, groups and organizations.
+Traditionally offered only to first responders, CISM interventions can be applied to nontraditional first responders, individuals, families, groups or organizations.
 When implemented properly, this intervention offers significant crisis support.

-- Provide critical incident stress management and educational support necessary to ensure optimal functioning of Texas' emergency service workers and their primary support systems.
+- Provide CISM and educational support necessary to ensure Texas' emergency service workers and their primary support systems are functioning optimally.

 - Promote job retention capabilities and reduce turnover rates for emergency services personnel.